Distinguished categories and the Zilber-Pink conjecture: Introduction

 Equivalents or close analogues of some results in this paper were obtained independently by Cassani \cite{Cass2, Cass3} in the case of connected mixed Shimura varieties (of Kuga type).

-The fundamental insight that underlies this article is that many statements about unlikely intersections are highly formal in nature and that one can prove them without using any more properties of the studied objects than the ones codified in the definition of a distinguished category.
+The fundamental insight that underlies this article is that many statements about unlikely intersections are highly formal in nature, hence one can prove them without using any more properties of the studied objects than the ones codified in the definition of a distinguished category.

 To give an idea of the power of this approach, we note that it encompasses algebraic tori, (semi-)abelian varieties, pure and mixed Shimura varieties, and even powers of the additive group as well as general connected commutative algebraic groups.
 Many (but not all) of these examples of distinguished categories also satisfy a fifth axiom \ref{ax:5}, which is needed for some of the results in this article.